mrtoy-me/esphome-tas58xx/README.md

 ```

 ## Sensor
-One optional tas58xx platform sensor can be defined configuration heading **faults_cleared:** can be optionally configured.
+An optional tas58xx platform sensor can be defined configuration heading **faults_cleared:** can be optionally configured.
 This sensor counts the number of times a fault was detected and subsequently cleared by the component.
 ```
 sensor: